Christmas Party (The Office): Writing

-Directing
+Filming

 The episode was directed by Charles McDougall, his first credit for the series.
 According to Kinsey, McDougal, in order to set the characters' moods, would start every scene by saying "everyone happy, Angela pissed!"
 McDougal sought to bring movement to the Secret Santa scene, due to it being a largely stationary sequence.
 The cold opening was shot four different times, and almost every time, the ceiling tile that Michael displaces with a tree "crashed through the ceiling and almost killed Steve Carell".
 The scene wherein Angela starts crying when the Christmas party descends into chaos was based on a deleted scene from the earlier season two episode "The Fire", in which Angela starts crying during a talking head due to the stress of the situation.
-The scenes featuring snow were created by a company that specialized in producing fake snow.
+The fake snow was created by a company that specialized in producing fake snow.
 Daniels was initially worried that the shots would look fake, but he was pleased with the final results.
 According to Fischer, on the last day of shooting, the cast had a snowball fight—a scene that is included in the episode—which she called a "magic moment".
-Fischer later recounted that the prop egg nog and pigs in a blanket were kept out for three straight days, an act that she felt was revolting.

 In order to make her scenes more real Phyllis Smith forced herself to cry for "30 minutes" between takes.
 Many of the cast members asked her what was wrong, but Smith refused to speak to them, in order to stay in character.
-The series' writers researched local Pennsylvania laws and discovered one that states a liquor salesman must wear a tie.
+The series' writers researched local Pennsylvania laws and discovered one that requires a liquor salesman must wear a tie.
 Thus, the show features a liquor store worker wearing a tie.
-Several of the scenes were improvised on the spot.
+Several of the scenes were improvised.
 During the sequence in which Angela angrily throws Christmas bulbs at a wall, Angela Kinsey was unable to get them to break, so she decided to stomp on them.
-Kate Flannery improvised her line about not drinking only during the week while she was filming her talking head.
+Kate Flannery improvised her line about not drinking during the week while she was filming her talking head.